iblind/notes-ubiq/notes.md

 #JavaScript

+## Array destructuring

+When value is an array:

+- const [index] = value

+is equal to

+- const index = value[0]

+and

+- const [x,y] = d3.mouse()

+is equal to

+- const x = d3.mouse()[0]

+and

+- const y = d3.mouse()[1]

+## Triggering events to take place after a D3 transition

+There are two ways of chaining multiple transitions together.
+In the first, we make sure to calculate the timing of these transitions in order to set the start of the subsequent transition immediately after the first finishes.
+This method, however, is somewhat flawed because execution time may be longer than we expect. e.g.,

+- const transition1 = $item
+  .transition()
+  .duration(500)
+  .style('fill','green')

+- const transition2 = $item
+  .transition()
+  .delays(500)
+  .duration(500)
+  .style('fill','red')

+So if transition1 actually executes in 550ms, but the delay we set leads to transition2 firing after 500ms, we've got an overlap.
+This may not be a drastic bug in some situations, but for best practice, there's another way of chaining transitions:

+- const transition2 = () =>{
+  $item
+  .transition()
+  .delays(500)
+  .duration(500)
+  .style('fill','red')
+  }

+- const transition1 = $item
+  .transition()
+  .duration(500)
+  .style('fill','green')
+  .on('end',()=>{
+  const transition1Done = false;

+  if(!transition1Done) transition2()
+  transition1Done = true;
+  }

+  })

+## Adding another package to node so that others pulling repo automatically have it included on install

+- npm install packageName --save

+## CDN - content delivery network

+Pulls the data from a single server and distributes across many others, allowing users to access that data from the closest server on this network; these data are cached.

+## nodes vs. d3 objects vs. jquery objects vs. etc.

+The DOM consists of nodes, which have children, parents, and siblings — that's the DOM tree, and it forms the basis for the document object model.
+Elements, which are nodes that are directly represented in HTML, are just one type of node (others include the document node, which we access with commands such as _document.getElementById()_).

+When we use the d3 object in order to select a particular node, that selection returns a _d3 selection_ rather than the node!

+This distinction is important because those selection (whether they're arrays/objects/etc.) have different properties.

+## Making slight tweaks to chains of functions

+Occasionally, you've written a function which, later, turns out to need to have multiple small differences in output based on some other variable.
+You can, of course, add multiple _if_ statements in order to account for this.
+What may be easier, however, passing a true/false value to the function you've written.

+Then, at the instances where this value is going to decide how the program runs (e.g., which values are passed to your function) you can use ternary operators to change code flow.

 ## Working with dates

 We can use _new Date(someString)_ to create a date object from a string.
 We can then use